timklge/karoo-winddir/README.md

 # Karoo Headwind Extension

 This extension for Karoo devices adds a graphical data field that shows the current headwind direction as an arrow.
-It also provides data fields for relative humidity, cloud coverage, wind speed, wind gust speed, surface pressure, and rainfall at the current location.
+It also provides data fields for current weather, humidity, wind gust speed, surface pressure, and rainfall at the current location.

 Compatible with Karoo 2 and Karoo 3 devices.